 - Make sure your computer has Zoom installed and that you can participate in a video call using the computer’s webcam, microphone, and speakers.
 Headsets may not be used during the exam.
 Your computer should be connected to power, or fully charged to last for at least an hour.

 - Make sure Zoom is installed on your mobile device (such as a smart phone) and that the camera works.
-You will need to mute both the microphone and speaker on your mobile device to prevent feedback.
+You will need to mute both the microphone and speaker on your mobile device to prevent audio feedback.
 Your mobile device should be fully charged or connected to power.

 - Find a way to aim your mobile device’s camera so that the VEs will have a full (side) view of you and your computer during the exam.